shohart/Python-projects/project_3_guess_the_number/README.md

-# Project 1.
-Task 8.1 from SkillFactory python course
+# Project 3.
+Guess the number game

 ## Table of contents